serdaroquai/practise/design.md

 ### CAP
   * Single RDBMS, no network therefore no partition.
 You get both C,A
   * Any distributed system with network involved, P is there so either C or A.

+### Replication
+* Active replication - Push
+* Passive replication - Pull
+  * Data not available, read from peer then store it locally
+  * Works well with timeout based caches